Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn

 With a name like Zooqle, it’s got to be good.
 Still a newcomer to the torrent scene (don’t worry, though, its website compares favorably with any professional company), this torrent provider has already amassed 1,300 tv shows and 30,000 movies.

 To use the site you’ll need to create an account, which gives some people the willies when dealing with the dark web, but you’re accessing with a VPN service anyway, right?
 If you’re not, you should be.
-A lot can go wrong in the world of torrents without the added security and anonymity provided by a good VPN.
+A lot can go wrong in the world of torrents without the added security and anonymity provided by the best VPN.

 The account sign-up process requires an email address.
 Once you create a username and password to match, you’re good to go.
 With a growing selection of content and hardly any annoying advertisements, expect Zooqle to continue to grow in popularity for the foreseeable future.
-We give this one the nod over quite a few other contenders when it comes to the best torrent sites of 2019.
+We give this one the nod over quite a few other contenders when it comes to the best torrent sites.

 A Word About Torrents

 We would be remiss to conclude this article without a serious recommendation to only access these types of websites through a VPN server.
 You should be aware that government agencies are always looking for ways to penetrate the secrecy of torrents and figure out who’s running and using them.
 (Read more: Is torrenting illegal?)

 Make no mistake, a lot of copyright violations are going on at any hour of the day behind any torrent’s innocuous exterior.
 While it seems these agencies are focused on taking down the site owners, they probably wouldn’t worry too much if they could nab your IP address at the same time.
 Stay safe.
-Find the best VPN service around and put it to use before you head out to use your favorite torrent.
+Always use a secure VPN app and put it to use before you visit any torrent site.